Aerogel Insulation vs Traditional Materials: Which is Best?

 3. Installation Ease

-While traditional materials like fiberglass are easier to handle and install, aerogel's light weight can simplify certain applications, especially in custom or hard-to-reach areas.
-However, specialized installation teams are often recommended for aerogel.
+Although traditional materials like fiberglass are easier to handle, aerogel's lightweight nature can simplify applications in custom or hard-to-access areas, though professional installation is often recommended.

 4. Cost Analysis